Kong/terraform-provider-konnect/docs/resources/api_version.md

 Optional:

-- `content` (String) The raw content of your API spec, in json or yaml format (OpenAPI or AsyncAPI).
+- `content` (String) The raw content of API specification, in json or yaml format (OpenAPI or AsyncAPI).

 Read-Only: